 On the receiving end

-At the receiving end I am now using OSWIN, my own design for an ATmega1284P based Arduino compatible, prior to that I used a prototype MAX1284 gateway and prior to that I used a Nanode.
-This relays the data to my installation of OpenEnergyMonitor’s emoncms which gives me nice graphs and visualisations of temperature, humidity, air pressure and rainfall as well as electricity and gas usage.
+As detailed here I’m now using one of my Tiny328 boards with an FTDI adapter plugged into my server and using Node-RED to upload to emoncms.
+Prior to this I used one my OSWIN boards as a gateway, this is my own design for an ATmega1284P based Arduino compatible, prior to that I used a prototype MAX1284 gateway and before that I used a Nanode.
+In all cases the data is fed into my local installation of OpenEnergyMonitor’s emoncms which gives me nice graphs and visualisations of temperature, humidity, air pressure and rainfall as well as electricity and gas usage.
 Code for both is available below along with a simple receive example and an example to upload data to Cosm (what used to be called Pachube).
 I have also built a number of wireless graphical LCD displays that display the data and have their own temperature sensors built in and I’ve also experimented with the Raspberry Pi as a base station and that is also a good option if you want an all in one receiver and server.

 Code for transmitters: